 ESFJs should avoid pushing ESFPs to commit to a person or job that isn’t right for them.

-ESFPs and ESFJs can encourage and motivate each other in their personal and professional lives.
+ESFP and ESFJ types can encourage and motivate each other in their personal and professional lives.

 ESFPs can motivate ESFJs by sharing encouragements and staying relatively organized in their workspace.